Celebrating our 34rd Year of Dance !

 In May 2015, Karen Luba School of Dance proudly received the Professional Conduct Award from the Manitoba Provincial Dance Festival.

-The Dance School Staff is made up of very caring individuals who want to share and instill a love of dance in all of the students.
+The Dance School Staff is made up of very caring individuals who want to share and instil a love of dance in all of the students.
 It is very much a family atmosphere at KLSD – sisters Brenda and Karen are co-directors, as well as teachers.
 All of the teachers and assistants are longtime students of the dance school and all possess the kindness, love and patience needed to work with children - they are all equally as talented as they are caring instructors.
-We have a new office assistant for the 2020-2021 season - Kendra Manness - who has been a teacher and student with the dance school for many years.
-Kendra will continue to teach classes in addition to helping with emails, phone calls and other administrative duties.
+Kendra Manness - who has been a teacher and student with the dance school for many years will continue to teach classes in addition to helping with emails, phone calls and other administrative duties.